Accounting & Financial Reporting

 The Student Financial Aid Accounting group maintains fiscal records of all federal, state and city financial aid programs for the CUNY campuses.
 This includes: recording financial aid payrolls; preparing mandated financial aid reports, such as the Fiscal Operating Report and Application to Participate (FISAP), as required by Federal, State, and City regulations; preparing State vouchers for various programs, such as SEEK, CUSTA, tuition waiver reimbursements, and matching funds for the Federal Work Study (FWS) and Perkins Loan programs; preparing City vouchers for College Discovery (CD) stipends; coordinating the calendar year W-2 process for student financial aid; and billing external agencies for their share of FWS funds.

-Data Integrity reconciles data in the CUNYfirst General Ledger and the University’s legacy Financial Accounting System (FAS) with the New York State Central Accounting System (CAS) and New York City Financial Management System (FMS); prepares monthly reconciliation reports; reviews the interfaces between the various University financial systems; and, oversees the receipt and processing of payroll data from the State and City payroll.
-This unit is also responsible, in conjunction with IT Support, for designing, modifying, testing and implementing user programs, mainframe screens, and reports as required or requested by changes in policies, procedures or law, as well as overseeing all activities associated with the creation of the new fiscal year’s computer files.
+Data Integrity reconciles data in the CUNYfirst General Ledger and the City and State financial management systems; prepares monthly reconciliation reports; reviews the interfaces between the various University financial systems; and, oversees the receipt and processing of payroll data from the State and City payroll.
+This unit is also responsible, for designing, modifying, testing and implementing user programs, mainframe screens, and reports as required or requested by changes in policies, procedures or law, as well as overseeing all activities associated with the creation of the new fiscal year's computer files.

 Office of Budget and Finance